xnorcode/Shopping-Cart/README.md

 # SHOPPING CART ANDROID APP

-ShoppingCart app is an sample that demonstrates the MVP architecture
+ShoppingCart app is an sample that demonstrates how the MVP architecture works

 ## Getting Started